Grace-HaiyuYAN/Chinese-essay-template/README.md

 # Chinese-essay-template
-a latex template for Chinese essay
+a latex template for Chinese essay (no ref)